hugeBlack/OpenParsec/README.md

 USB mouse & keyboard are supported.

 ## Game Controllers
 When streaming, press any trigger button in your controller and parsec will recognize it.
-Make sure to configure the host properly (install virtual USB drive etc.) before using game controllers.
+Make sure to configure the host properly (install virtual USB driver etc.) before using game controllers.

 ## Lag / Low Bitrate Issue
 If you encounter lags from nowhere or your bitrate hardly goes over 10 Mbps, download Steam Link and do a network test.
 If you see constant lag spike in the graph, then it's a problem with Apple and there's little we can do to solve this problem.
 See [here](https://github.com/moonlight-stream/moonlight-ios/issues/627) for more disscussion.

-If you can't change your wireless router's channel to 149 like me, my personal experience is that you can try to power off the device you are using to streaming as well as any nearby Apple devices, especially Mac, then only power on the device you are using to streaming and do the aforementioned network test again.
+If you can't change your wireless router's channel to 149 like me, my personal experience is that you can try to power off the device you are using to stream as well as any nearby Apple devices, especially Mac, then only power on the device you are using to stream and do the aforementioned network test again.
 You can turn on other devices if the lag spike is gone and it may sustain for couple hours or days.